Browser Passwords Remain Hacker Favorite

 At DEF CON 33 in August 2025, security researcher Marek Tóth demonstrated how attackers can steal credentials from password manager browser extensions using a technique called DOM-based extension clickjacking.
 The vulnerability affected 11 major password managers with a combined 40 million active installations, including 1Password, Bitwarden, LastPass, Keeper, and NordPass.
 A single click anywhere on a malicious website could expose credit card details, stored personal data, usernames, passwords, and two-factor authentication codes.

-Infostealer attacks surged 800% in the first half of 2025 alone.
+The pace accelerated sharply in 2025.
+According to Flashpoint's Global Threat Intelligence Index, credential theft via infostealer malware surged 800% in the first half of 2025 compared to the prior six months, with 1.8 billion credentials stolen from 5.8 million devices.
 These specialized malware programs target one thing: extracting credentials stored in browsers.
 They harvest passwords, session cookies, autofill data, and authentication tokens, then disappear before most security tools detect them.
-A cybersecurity firm found that 21% of its customers' security incidents in 2023 involving unauthorized credential access traced directly to browser credential dumping.

 Your browser was designed to render web pages efficiently, not to protect credentials against determined adversaries.
 The encryption protecting browser-stored passwords can be bypassed with simple command-line scripts requiring no advanced technical skills.
 Security researchers demonstrated this in under an hour, showing how an attacker with device access can extract every saved password from Chrome, Edge, or Firefox and display them in plain text.